WiraTY/ielts-test/DOCUMENTATION.md

 ### Student
 Can access learning content:
 - Take placement test to determine level
-- View courses at their assigned level
+- View all courses in catalog (locked courses indicated)
-- Access lessons and content
+- Access lessons and content at their assigned level
 - Complete audio listening and speaking practice exercises
 - Take quizzes
 - View personal progress and results
-- Record and playback speaking practice
+- Record and playback speaking practice with inline controls
+- Delete recordings with confirmation dialogs
 - Advance through levels by completing courses

 ### Guest
 Limited access:
-- View course catalog
+- View course catalog (starter level courses only)
 - Register for an account

 ## API Endpoints